TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/aws-iot/things.md

 {{< figure src="../create-thing-2.png" alt="Create Thing" >}}

-Next, you can create a new device by specifying all required attributes, or your can claim an existing thing with an authentication code (or owner token).
+Next, you can create a new device by specifying all required attributes under **Non-searchable thing attributes**:

-### Creating Things

-When creating things, you need to specify attributes under **Non-searchable thing attributes** for creating LoRaWAN devices:

 - `joinEUI`: the hexadecimal LoRaWAN JoinEUI (or AppEUI).
 You may also specify `appEUI` instead.
 - `lorawanVersion`: either `1.0`, `1.0.1`, `1.0.2`, `1.0.3` or `1.1`